GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter3/variables.md

 ```

 By assigning a data type, one determines the representation, which is always limited between a minimum and a maximum value, which in turn depend on the number of bits.

-The following table shows the different **elementary data types**, where the representation
+The following table shows the different **elementary data types, IEC 61131, 2003**, where the representation

 - displays the minimum and maximum values for numeric data types
 - provides an example for date, time and text data types